guppyadrian/CPTS_122-Racing-Game/README.md

 ## Installing
 - run `git clone --recurse-submodules`
-- Open `CMakeLists.txt` with Visual Studio
+- Open the folder in Visual Studio

 ## Contributing
 - All external libraries must go in the `external/` folder!